1peng2333/alphafold3_colab_jupyter/docs/installation.md

 1. Install NVIDIA drivers for an A100.
 1. Obtain genetic databases.
 1. Obtain model parameters.
-1. Build the AlphaFold 3 Docker container or Singularity image.
+1. Setup Jupyter support for AlphaFold 3

+(Skip to last part if you already have AF3 ready)

 ## Provisioning a Machine